terrapower/armi/doc/user/inputs.rst

   ``applyInputParams()`` method.
 Here are some example material modifications from ARMI's history:

   * Lithium: LI6_wt_frac
-  * Sulfur: sulfur_density_frac, TD_frac
   * B4C: B10_wt_frac, TD_frac
   * Uranium: U235_wt_frac, TD_frac, class1_custom_isotopics, class2_custom_isotopics, class1_wt_frac, customIsotopics

   In the Lithium example above, both material modifications modify the weight fraction, or mass fraction, of an element or nuclide.
 That is useful if you need to specify the fraction of a particular nuclide in your material.
-Similarly, the Sulfur, B4C, and Uranium examples above have things like "B10_wt_frac" and "U235_wt_frac" where the goal is clearly to set the mass enrichment of some important nuclide in your material.
+Similarly, the B4C, and Uranium examples above have things like "B10_wt_frac" and "U235_wt_frac" where the goal is clearly to set the mass enrichment of some important nuclide in your material.
 This is particularly common in depletable fuel-type fuels.